What to learn from a few visible transitions' statistics?: goals and main results

 \end{itemize}

-The paper is structured as follows: in Sec.~\ref{sec:trans_stat} we develop our framework and derive Eq.~ \eqref{resultintro} for generic Markov chains; in Sec.~\ref{sec:ring} we obtain the results for a pair of transitions in opposite directions along a system with ring topology; in Sec.~\ref{sec:irr} we consider transitions over a pair of states to address the problem of estimation of entropy production; in Sec.~\ref{sec:bio} we discuss biophysical applications for Dynein, Kinesin and motion in disordered tracks; finally we conclude with a discussion in Sec.~\ref{sec:discussion}.
-Detailed mathematical proofs are given in the Appendices.
+The paper is structured as follows: in Sec.~\ref{sec:trans_stat} we develop our framework and derive Eq.~ \eqref{resultintro} for generic Markov chains; in Sec.~\ref{sec:ring} we obtain the results for a pair of transitions in opposite directions along a system with ring topology; in Sec.~\ref{sec:irr} we consider transitions over a pair of states to address the problem of estimation of entropy production; in Sec.~\ref{sec:bio} we discuss biophysical applications for dynein, kinesin and motion in disordered tracks; finally we conclude with a discussion in Sec.~\ref{sec:discussion}.
+Detailed mathematical proofs are given in the Appendices. {Results similar to those in the present manuscript are discussed in the coetaneous article~\cite{seifertarxiv}, see Sec.~\ref{sec:discussion} for a more detailed discussion.}